White Collar Crime Attorneys Michigan

 Should I accept a plea deal?

-Before you accept any deal, make sure you contact Michael P. Manley.
+Before you accept any deal, make sure you contact us.
 If your deal seems too good to be true, it might just be so.
 Allow us to review the terms of your deal with you.
-In some cases, attorney Manley might even be able to negotiate an even better deal.
-It's always better to explore all your legal options with a knowledgeable attorney.
-When you retain attorney Manley, you get the personal attention you need.
+In some cases, one of our attorneys might even be able to negotiate an even better deal.
+It’s always better to explore all your legal options with a knowledgeable attorney.
+When you retain a lawyer from Manley & Manley, you get the personal attention you need.

 <Return to Top>